SpiroCx/puttyCluster/README.md

 8. If you use multiple monitors, the Tile button supports right clicking to Tile on the other monitor (which can be set in puttyCluster.ini)

+Tips:
-Tips: Use the Locate button (or Win-Alt-O) to regualarly check which windows you are currently hitting with your filters, use prompt/title tagging (see notes below) to assist in creating groups of windows.
+* Use the Locate button (or Win-Alt-O) to regualarly check which windows you are currently hitting with your filters
+* Use prompt/title tagging (see notes below) to assist in creating groups of windows
+* Commit your Title/Position filters to memory and try the Mini mode (Win-Alt-I) to shrink the Gui down to almost just the input box.
+The hotkeys for filter switching still work so you can still switch between groups

 In addition to original useage (https://github.com/mingbowan/puttyCluster):